 5. Enables social connection when in a group workout

-Doing circuit training is a group is a great way to connect with other fitness enthusiasts.
+Doing circuit training in a group is a great way to connect with other fitness enthusiasts.

-If you want to have an effective circuit training routine, there are few things to consider.
+If you want to have an effective circuit training routine, there are a few things to consider.

 It’s important to keep in mind that you will need to include exercises that will engage all your major muscle groups.